Over the years, some of Europe’s brightest young stars have been crowned the Golden Boy.

 Renato Sanches was the talk of the summer in 2016; the teenager who was part of Portugal’s European Championship-winning side quickly became part of a transfer battle between the world’s biggest clubs, most notably Bayern Munich and Manchester United.
 But, by a matter of a few million pounds, according to reports, it was United who missed out on the box-to-box midfielder.

 Unfortunately for Sanches, however, a £35m move to Munich was followed by a season on the bench.
 Carlo Ancelotti afforded the youngster just six starts in the league and only one of which was a full 90 minutes.
 He was then made free to leave in the summer, the Bavarians’ hierarchy confirmed, with AC Milan and Chelsea both registering an interest.
 But it was Paul Clement, a former assistant to Ancelotti, who signed him on loan for Swansea City where he subsequently failed to produce any star-like form that was expected upon his arrival.
-He’s now at Lille, calling time to his disastrous Bayern career in the summer, and has been one of Ligue 1’s top players as they won the league last season.
+He’s now at Lille, calling time to his disastrous Bayern career in the summer, and was one of the club’s top players as they won the league last season.

 2017: Kylian Mbappe